 What Does The Star Rating Mean?

-A 5 star rated product has the highest efficiency and the 1 star rated product has the lowest efficiency.
+A 5-star rated product has the highest efficiency and the 1-star rated product has the lowest efficiency.

 BEE Registration Process

-Company Registration: The very first step of star labeling registration is to get the company registered with the BEE on their online portal.
+Company Registration: The very first step of star-labeling registration is to get the company registered with the BEE on its online portal.
 Any manufacturer/importer/trader who wishes to apply under the scheme has to undergo this step.
 The registration process involves the submission of mandatory documents and details of the applicant.
 Documents such as ISO 9001, Trademark, COI, Authorisation letter, etc. are required to be uploaded at the time of online filling.
 Also, the applicant needs to submit the hardcopy originals to the Bureau of Energy office.

-Apart from the online filling, the applicant needs to pay a fee of 1, 00,000/- (If the applicant is a large scale industry) or 25,000/- (If the applicant is an MSME).
+Apart from the online filling, the applicant needs to pay a fee of 1, 00,000/- (If the applicant is a large-scale industry) or 25,000/- (If the applicant is an MSME).

 Testing: Once the company registration application is approved by the bureau, the applicant receives login credentials for his portal over the registered email ID.
 Using the same the applicant can fill out the model registration application.
-However, before proceeding with the model registration process, the applicant needs to get his products tested from a NABL accredited lab or from an ILAC MRA lab.
+However, before proceeding with the model registration process, the applicant needs to get his products tested by a NABL accredited lab or from an ILAC MRA lab.
 The test report must be as per the BEE-defined format and must consist of all the testing parameters.
 For product testing, the applicant needs to share the testing documents along with the product sample as prescribed by the testing facility.
 Also, before applying for the model registration, it must be cross-checked that the LAB reports issue date is not greater than 90 days.

 Model Registration: Once the testing is complete, the applicant can now apply for model registration on the online BEE portal.
 The registration requires mandatory documents in a specified format along with the test report (not older than 90 days).
 Once all the documents and details are uploaded online along with a sample label.
 A fee of INR 2000 is to be paid to the bureau.